quasarframework/quasar-ui-qcalendar/packages/ui/README.md

 ## Important Release Notes

-v5.0.0-rc.10
+v5.0.0

-- QCalendar v5 prepares the project for Quasar CLI Vite 3.
+- QCalendar v5 is the stable Quasar CLI Vite 3-ready release.
 - The app extension is now Vite-only and requires `@quasar/app-vite` >=3.0.0.
 - This repo now requires Node.js `>=22.13` and pnpm `>=11.3.0`.
 - Be sure to read the [Upgrade Guide](https://qcalendar.netlify.app/other/upgrade-guide).